analogdevicesinc/VSCode-Maxim/readme.md

     ![Release Folders](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/release-folders-win10.jpg)

-6. Open a command prompt in the extracted release folder.
+6. Open a command prompt in the extracted release folder from step #5 above.

 7. Run the following command to populate the SDK with project folders:
     ```bash